 I would say the area I started in was about 8 feet by 24 feet but if all you can manage is a 4 x 4 bed then just do that.
 It is entirely up to you.

 The reason I start in the Fall is the rains and snows of winter come and do the work for me… the winter months pass and underneath the blanket of organic matter, garden miracles are happening.

-By Spring time not only did I have no grass but very few weeds either, I also had a huge crop of worms aerating my soil for me.
+By springtime not only did I have no grass but very few weeds, but I also had a huge crop of worms aerating the soil for me.
 I just raked back what was left of the leaves where I wished to plant something and easily troweled the fabulous crumbly soil and planted my flowers.